 The goal with these apps is to minimize friction for potential new users, so it makes sense that apps in this category really lend themselves to a freemium model: free download with IAPs.
 Freemium apps need a large user base in order to generate enough revenue, because only a small percentage of their user base will ever buy an IAP – this is why inherent virality matters so much.
 Virality isn’t the only way to deliver a commercially successful freemium app though…

 Do users have to make an IAP to use the app?

 There are some apps that don’t allow users much (or in some cases any) functionality unless they make an IAP.
 A number of Software as a Service (SaaS) products are like this; you need to buy a subscription as an IAP to make the mobile app function.
 Many VOIP apps have been this way too, where a user needs to buy credits before they can use the app.

-In SaaS products the functionality that is locked until users subscribe is often called the “conversion lever” – the feature that company uses as a lever to get you to pay.
+In SaaS products, the functionality that is locked until users subscribe is often called the “conversion lever” – the feature that the company uses as a lever to get you to pay.
 Good conversion levers are usually features that are in high demand, or that add a lot of value to the service.
 For some products access on mobile devices is highly valuable to users, making the functionality of the app a good conversion lever.

 Spotify is a great example of an app that’s used as a conversion lever.
 Other good examples are e-commerce apps like ASOS.

 Apps like this tend to have a high conversion rate from engaged users, which means they can generate a strong revenue stream even without a huge user base.
 They therefore also lend themselves to a Freemium model – making the app a free download simply facilitates IAP revenue.
 Other examples are VOIP apps and many dating apps.